The question about whether delivery drivers are independent contractors or employees is settled. Or is it?

 There cannot be an environment were parties believe there is a ‘master and servant' relationship

-The board determined that Uber did a good enough job of keeping the distinction clear with drivers, that there was enough of an understanding on both sides that this was not a boss/employee relationship.
-I find the master and servant wording interesting.
+The board determined that Uber did a good enough job here.
+They felt there was understanding on both sides that this was not a boss employee relationship.

-To their credit, Postmates appears to be the most hands off, I do not get the feel of expectations or requirements with them.
+To their credit, Postmates appears to be the most hands off in my experience.
+I do not get the feel of expectations or requirements with them.
 Doordash has language in their contract that expressly recognizes a driver's right to reject orders and to work on their own schedule, work for other companies, etc.

 The one hiring the contractor has to be a business.

-I don't think this is a requirement of the business as much as it's a protection for individuals hiring contractors.
-If you as an individual hire me to do lawn work at your home, you shouldn't have to worry about being brought before the NLRB over employment charges.
-I didn't see much information on their view on this area, and don't see it being a factor for the other apps either.
+This is more of a protection for individuals who hire contractors.
+If you hire me to do lawn work at your home, you shouldn't have to worry about being brought before the NLRB over employment charges.

 How would the NLRB rule on Grubhub, Doordash, or Postmates?

-Based on how they explained their ruling for Uber, and based on my observations related to Ubereats, I don't have an issue with the ruling.
-I never had the sense that Uber was trying to control me.
-They don't pay enough, but I don't have to accept what they offer.
+Based on how they explained their ruling for Uber, and on my observations related to Ubereats, I don't have an issue with the ruling.
+I never felt that Uber (or Uber Eats) was trying to control me.

 For the most part, I don't see any issues with Postmates or Doordash that could get them in trouble.
 The only violations that I see for either of them (in my observation and experience) are similar to the ones found with Uber.

 Do not be mistaken: Uber is not in the clear because of this ruling.
-Violations cited by the NLRB could carry more weight with courts, particularly in light of California's supreme court ruling from 2018.
-States could rule against one or all of these companies.
+Violations cited by the NLRB could carry more weight with courts.
+California's Dynamex decision could be a factor.
+Various states could rule differently.

 Bottom line is: we need to be ready for change.

-What happens if it all comes down that we are considered to be employees?
+What happens if it all comes down that we are classified as employees?
 What will the companies do?
 Will they close up shop because the additional expense is too great?
 Or do they go full employer mode and restrict you from other options, force your schedule.

 Driver safety training offers a rule to live by: always leave yourself an out.
 If something happens on one side of the road you want to make sure you have yourself in position to avoid the problem.
 The same needs to be true in the gig economy – if it gets shaken up by a court ruling or legislation, what are your options?
 It's better to have them ready now than to wait until it happens.